The Geometry of some Fibonacci Identities in the Hosoya Triangle: The Hosoya triangle and its coordinate system

 with initial conditions $H(0,0)=0; \quad H(1,0)=0; \quad H(1,1)=0; \quad H(2,1)=1,$ where $ r>1 $ and $0\le k \le r-1$.
 This sequence gives rise to the \emph{Hosoya triangle}, where the entry in position $k$ (taken from left to right) of the $r${th} row is equal to $H(r,k)$ (see Tables \ref{tabla1} and \ref{CasiniCatalan}, and Sloane \cite{sloane} at \seqnum{A058071}).
 For simplicity in this paper we use $\mathcal{H}$ to denote the Hosoya triangle.

 \begin{proposition}[\cite{hosoya,koshy}] $H(r,k)= F_kF_{r-k}$. \end{proposition}

-Proposition \ref{lemma0} gives rise to another coordinate system (see also Fl\'orez \emph{et al.}, \cite{florezHiguitaJunesGCD, florezjunes}).
+Proposition \ref{lemma0} (represented in Figure \ref{HosoyaTriangleIN} Part (a)) gives rise to another coordinate system (see also Fl\'orez \emph{et al.} \cite{florezHiguitaJunesGCD, florezjunes}).
 If $P$ is a point in $\mathcal{H}$, then it is clear that there are two unique positive integers $r$ and $k$ such that $P=H(r,k)$ with $k \leq r$.
 From $H(r,k)=F_{k}F_{r-k}$ it is easy to see that an $n$th \emph{diagonal} in $\mathcal{H}$ is the collection of all Fibonacci numbers multiplied by $F_n(x)$.
-For example, from Table \ref{tabla1} we can see that the diagonal $H(3,0)$, $H(4,1)$, $H(5,2)$, $H(6,3)$, $H(7,4)$, $H(8,5), \dots$ is equal to the diagonal $0,2,2,4,6,10, 16,26,42, \dots$ in Table \ref{CasiniCatalan} which results from multiplying the Fibonacci sequences by $F_3=2$.
+For example, from Table \ref{tabla1} we can see that the diagonal $H(4,1)$, $H(5,2)$, $H(6,3)$, $H(7,4)$, $H(8,5)$, $H(9,6), \dots$ is equal to the diagonal $2, 2, 4, 6, 10, 16, \dots$ in Figure \ref{CasiniCatalan} which results from multiplying the Fibonacci sequences by $F_3=2$.